phetsims/gas-properties/doc/implementation-notes.md

 ### Model

 [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) is the model base class for all screens.
-It provides functionality that is unrelated to the Ideal Gas Law, `PV = NkT`.
+It provides functionality that is unrelated to `PV = NkT`, the Ideal Gas Law.

 [BaseContainer](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseContainer.js) is the base class for the container in all screens.